1. The Vardhana dynasty is also called the ____________.

 Explanation: He gave away revenue for religious and social welfare.

-97. Harsha’s rule was different from Mauryas because:
+97. Harsha’s rule was different from Mauryas because____________.

 A) Mauryas had a centralized bureaucracy, Harsha relied on feudal lords